Updated October 9, 2023 | 3 p.m.

 - Develop specific SOPs plan to safely conduct hazardous processes.

-- Access SOP development tools and existing procedures on EH&S website: Under Development
+- Access SOP development tools and existing procedures on EHS website: Standard Operating Procedures (SOP).

 Personal Protective Equipment (PPE)

-- Select appropriate PPE based on the potential hazards, level of risks, and seriousness of potential injury: Under Development
+- Select appropriate PPE based on the potential hazards, level of risks, and seriousness of potential injury: Personal Protective Equipment (PPE).

 - Develop and communicate emergency plans and ensure employees are familiar with general and department-specific plans.

 - Create plans for department-specific hazards, and update plans as operations change.